(Winnipeg, Manitoba, Canada)

 The good news is that if you really want the Disney Dining Plan, you can simply book two separate packages and combine them into one vacation.
 You can book the cruise portion of your trip with Disney Cruise Line, and book a separate Magic Your Way package with Walt Disney world so you can pick and choose the hotel, ticket, and dining options you want.

 Another option might be to call Guest Services after you receive your booking information from Disney Cruise Line – they may be able to access your reservation and add on the Disney Dining Plan for you after your initial booking.
 You do need to book the Disney Dining Plan at least 48 hours in advance of your stay, so be sure you contact them in advance of that time, if that’s the route you choose to go.

 This is all much more complicated than a typical land-only or sea-only package booking.
 If you’d like some help in sorting through the options or managing all the moving parts, you can always turn to a professional travel agent.
-Amanda and her team at Pixie and Pirate Destinations specialize in Walt Disney World and Disney Cruise Line bookings, and would be happy to help!
+Amanda and her team at Destinations to Travel specialize in Walt Disney World and Disney Cruise Line bookings, and would be happy to help!

 Dad’s Bottom Line

 Mark, it’s a shame that Disney doesn’t do a better job of integrating their them park and cruise line experiences in Florida – especially when they used to offer specialized packages that did just that!
 Even so, you’re going to have a magical time on land and at sea!
 Yo Ho, Yo Ho…